Daz-345/Weather-App/README.md

 ## **Credits**

-The weather website was created by [Raviraj Kumar](https://www.linkedin.com/in/raviraj-kumar-019956225/).
+The weather website was created by Faiz Md.
+Danish.
 The following resources were used in its creation:

 - OpenWeather API
 - Google Fonts